 Symptoms of diabetes in dogs need to be caught early on to help prevent serious side effects and provide relief for your dog.
 Remember that your dog cannot tell you what is wrong with him.
 It is up to you to watch out for abnormal behavior in your dog.
 Diabetes is very common in dogs, and if it is not treated properly it can lead to coma, paralysis and even death.

-There are three different forms of dog diabetes: diabetes Mellitus, diabetes Insipidus and Gestational Diabetes.
-The most common of the three is diabetes Mellitus, often referred to as the sugar diabetes.
+There are three different forms of dog diabetes: Diabetes Mellitus, Diabetes Insipidus and Gestational Diabetes.
+The most common of the three is diabetes Mellitus, often referred to as sugar diabetes.

 All three forms of diabetes display similar symptoms — with the most common symptoms listed below.